aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     - the third file (Sensitive, Unclass, Sandbox) contains customer data protection specific guardrails, which may change based on workload data classification or customer profiles and requirements;
     - this freed the fourth SCP for use by Control Tower.
 As Control Tower leverages 2 SCP files on the Security OU, we have moved some of our SCP's to the account level.

-??? faq "I deployed AWS Managed Active Directory (MAD) as part of my deployment, how do I manage Active Directory domain users, groups, and domain policies after deployment?"
+??? faq "1.1.9.
+I deployed AWS Managed Active Directory (MAD) as part of my deployment, how do I manage Active Directory domain users, groups, and domain policies after deployment?"

     #### I deployed AWS Managed Active Directory (MAD) as part of my deployment, how do I manage Active Directory domain users, groups, and domain policies after deployment?